Azure/onboarding-guidance/windows/Module II/L3-CreateVirtualMachineGI.md

 # Learning objectives
 After completing the exercises in this module, you will be able to:
-* Find available images on Azure
-* List All the Datacenters that a Subscription has access too
+* List all locations that subscription has access too
-* List all the Images offered under selected SKU
-* Select your desired image for deployment
+* Choose Desired Location
+* Setup Resource Group and Storage Account
+* Setup Networking
+* Setting up of OS Disk Name and Deploying the VM

 # Prerequisite
 * [Module on Storage](https://#)